sun-wise-man/Kumparan-Intern-Assessment/README.md

 ```

 **2. Run test**
-> Auto-generated report are only generated when tests are runs in CLI
+> Auto-generated report and videos are only generated and recorded when tests are runs in CLI

 - Run test in CLI
 ```